René Goulaine de Laudonnière

 La Floride françoise (French Florida), by Pierre du Val, 17th century.

-Rene Goulaine de Laudonnière (/fr/; c.
+René Goulaine de Laudonnière (/fr/; c.
 1529–1574) was a French Huguenot explorer and the founder of the French colony of Fort Caroline in what is now Jacksonville, Florida.
 Admiral Gaspard de Coligny, a Huguenot, sent Jean Ribault and Laudonnière to explore potential sites in Florida suitable for settlement by the French Protestants.